izikeros/blog/content/posts/notes/jupyter_sound_notification_that_cell_is_executed_long_running_cells.md

 ---
-Title: Audio Notifications in Jupyter Notebooks Across Platforms
-Slug: audio-notifications-in-jupyter-notebooks-across-platforms
+Category: note
 Date: 2024-09-13
 Modified: 2024-09-13
+Slug: audio-notifications-in-jupyter-notebooks-across-platforms
 Status: published
+Summary: Learn how to implement sound notifications in Jupyter notebooks using the cross-platform `beepy` package and native macOS commands like `say` and `afplay` for enhanced productivity.
+ai_summary: true
+Title: Audio Notifications in Jupyter Notebooks Across Platforms
 tags:
   - jupyter-notebooks
   - audio-notifications